Image-X-Institute/Voxelmap/README.md

 Here we provide code for 5 different neural networks. train_a and test_a are used to train and test Network A respectively, and so on.
 This repository has benefitted greatly from the excellent Voxelmorph repository.
 You can check out their work here: https://github.com/voxelmorph/voxelmorph

-The inventors have filed a PCT for this work (WO2023215936A1).
+The inventor has filed a US patent for this work (US20250285300A1).
 This code is free to use for academic, non-commercial use.
 For commercial use, please contact nicholas.hindley@sydney.edu.au.